JesseTG/melonds-ds/README.md

 This combination of ROMs will appear in your History playlist, so you won't have to repeat this process every time you want to play.

+> [!NOTE]
+> melonDS can load Game Boy Advance ROMs and save data
+> for the purpose of Slot-2 connectivity,
+> but it cannot actually play GBA games.
+> Use a GBA core instead.

 # New Features

-Enhancements over the original [melonDS][melonds-libretro] core include:
+Enhancements over the legacy [melonDS core][melonds-libretro] include:

-## Upstream Parity
+## Standalone Parity

-melonDS DS is not a fork of an existing code base;
+Unlike most other libretro cores, melonDS DS is not a fork of an existing code base.
-instead, it uses standalone melonDS as a statically-linked dependency.
-This means melonDS DS is less sensitive to large changes and merge conflicts.
+It uses standalone melonDS as a statically-linked dependency, which means that large changes and merge conflicts are less of an issue.
-As a result, it can take advantage of improvements to standalone melonDS almost as quickly as they're released!
+As a result, improvements to standalone melonDS can be integrated almost as quickly as they're released!

 ## Homebrew Save Data

-The existing melonDS core does not support save data for homebrew games.
+The legacy melonDS core does not support save data for homebrew games.
 However, melonDS DS does!

-You can keep homebrew save data on its own virtual SD card, or use one of five shared virtual cards.
-No extra setup is required;
-the options menu will tell you everything you need to know.
+melonDS DS looks in the `system` directory (i.e. alongside the BIOS files) for a homebrew SD card image named `dldi_sd_card.bin`.
+If one doesn't exist, a virtual 4GB SD card will be created if necessary.
+See the core options for more information.

+> [!NOTE]
-**NOTE:** melonDS DS does not support savestates for homebrew games.
+> melonDS DS does not support savestates for homebrew games.

 ## Microphone Support

-melonDS DS supports libretro's new microphone API, allowing you to use your computer's microphone as a DS microphone!
+melonDS DS supports libretro's new microphone API, allowing you to use your device's microphone for Nintendo DS games!

+> [!NOTE]
-**NOTE:** The most recent stable release of RetroArch (as of this writing) does not yet include microphone support.
+> The most recent stable release of RetroArch (as of this writing)
+> does not include microphone support.
-You will need to use a nightly build.
+> You will need to use [a nightly build][retroarch-nightly].
+> Additionally, some platforms may not have microphone support enabled yet.

 # Missing Features